 Hybrid and other mismatches – conditions for when Chapter 8 applies, and the definition of a financial instrument, within the hybrid rules that seek to counteract tax mismatches that arise where expenditure is deductible in more than one territory, for example

-Controlled foreign companies – definition of profits for finance companies, and of control, both of which from part of determining the profits of overseas companies that are subject to the tax charge
+Controlled foreign companies – definition of profits for finance companies, and of control, both of which form part of determining the profits of overseas companies that are subject to the tax charge

 Permanent establishments – definition of preparatory or auxiliary activities, which is a test that excludes a company from being regarded as having a permanent establishment in a certain territory